vidister/gimp-web/content/tutorials/CircleImage/index.md

 * If the selection isn't perfect on the first try, you can move it (click around the middle) or extend it (click inside, near a border or a corner).

-* Once you have the required selection, invert the selection (*Select&nbsp;→&nbsp;Invert*, or Ctrl-I) so that everything is selected, except your circle
+* Once you have the required selection, invert the selection (*Select&nbsp;→&nbsp;Invert*, or Ctrl-I) so that everything is selected, except your circle.

 * Erase the selection (*Edit&nbsp;→&nbsp;Clear* or [Delete] key).
-You should have your central circle left, surrounded by a checkerboard pattern
+You should have your central circle left, surrounded by a checkerboard pattern.
 (this checkerboard is not part of the image, it just indicates the transparent parts of the image).

 * You can reduce the checkerboard to the minimum by auto-cropping the image (*Image&nbsp;→&nbsp;Autocrop image*)

 * Last, save the image in a format that supports transparency, like PNG (JPEG doesn't support transparent images...)